Shopify/liquid/_filters/date.md

 2015
 ```

-`date` works on strings if they contain well-formatted dates:
+`date` works on strings if they contain well-formatted dates.

 <p class="code-label">Input</p>
 ```liquid